adamgrbac/contact-tracing-act/README.md

 * The email sender information and distribution list needs to be stored as a YAML file with two items:
 	* sender: string - This is the email address that you intend to send emails from.
 	* dist_list: list - A list of email address to send the emails to.
-* On the first run, the script will also create the required sqlite database (contact_tracing_nsw.db) and the table within.
+* On the first run, the script will also create the required sqlite database (contact_tracing_act.db) and the table within.
 * __N.B__ In order use yagmail as it is used in this project, a set of API keys needs to be setup with your Google account.
 Once you have this, the first time you run the script, you will be prompted through a series of steps to help you create the oauth2_file.json config file.

 ## Scripts

-* contact-tracing-nsw.py - The main script that does the heavy lifting.
+* contact-tracing-act.py - The main script that does the heavy lifting.
 	*  Example usage - `python contact-tracing-nsw.py`
 * utils.py - Some helper functions to clean up the code, imported as a package.